eecs-autograder/autograder.io/README.md

 ## Contributing
 Contributions to Autograder.io are always welcome!
 Autograder.io's source code is divided across a handful of repositories, including the database and API backend, the website frontend, and several supporting libraries.

+Contributions to the UI documentation can be made through pull requests to this repository.
+The source code for the UI documentation can be found in the [docs folder](./docs) of this repository.

 For more information on how to contribute, please read our [contributing guide](./CONTRIBUTING.md).

 ## Running Autograder.io on Your Own Servers